Skip to main content

 This tool is designed to facilitate goal setting and completion for your team.
 The tool will allow your team to:

-1) Record goals which align with the various Roadmap components;
+1) Record goals that align with the various Roadmap components;

 2) Record objectives, time frames, and target completion dates, among other important items for each goal; and